What is Hugging Face?

 Pricing Breakdown

 The free tier includes model downloads, dataset access, Spaces hosting (CPU), and rate-limited Inference API access.
 The Pro plan at $9/month gets you faster inference, private models, and early access to new features.
 Enterprise Hub at $20/user/month adds SSO, audit logs, and resource groups.
-Inference Endpoints are pay-as-you-go starting at $0.06/hour for CPU.
+Inference Endpoints are pay-as-you-go starting at $0.60/hour for GPU instances (T4) and scaling to $4.50/hour for A100 GPUs.
+Serverless API endpoints charge per token, similar to proprietary model providers.

 ✓ Pros